Gabe Nyenhuis

-Gabriel 'Gabe' Nyenhuis (born June 26, 1981) is a former professional gridiron football defensive lineman.
+Gabriel Nyenhuis (born June 26, 1981) is a former professional gridiron football defensive lineman.
 His nickname at the San Jose SaberCats according to some fans is Hunger Games, as he is seen reading the books during practice.
 He was named AFL Defensive Player of the Year as well as Lineman of the Year in 2010.
 He was signed as an undrafted free agent by the Seattle Seahawks in 2004.
 He played college football for the Colorado Buffaloes.

 Nyenhuis was also a member of the Jacksonville Jaguars, Atlanta Falcons, Indianapolis Colts, Philadelphia Soul, Saskatchewan Roughriders, Dallas Vigilantes and Tulsa Talons.

 Professional career

 Seattle Seahawks

-Nyenhuis went undrafted in the 2004 NFL Draft and was signed by the Seattle Seahawks on April 30, 2004.
+Nyenhuis went undrafted in the 2004 NFL draft and was signed by the Seattle Seahawks on April 30, 2004.
 He was released as a late training camp cut on August 31.

 Jacksonville Jaguars

 On September 7, 2004, the Jacksonville Jaguars signed Nyenhuis to their practice squad.

 Indianapolis Colts

 He re-signed on January 24, 2006.

 He was released on August 18, 2006.